180D-FW-2021/Team1/README.md

 ## Pose Recognition (OpenCV and MediaPipe)
 Uses computer vision and image processing to detect specific body positions and poses.
 Uses MQTT to communicate detected poses to the subscriber Raspberry Pi.

+Folder: sample_poses show images of sample poses that are to be detected from the AirController.

 Directory: `pose_detection_code`

 ## Speech Recognition